Dynkin games with Poisson random intervention times: Application to convertible bonds with random intervention times

 In this section, using the constrained Dynkin game introduced in section 2, we study convertible bonds for which both players are only allowed to stop at a sequence of random intervention times.

 Traditionally, convertible bond models often assume that both the bond holder and the issuing firm are allowed to stopped at any stopping time adapted to the firm's fundamental (such as its stock prices).
 In reality, there may exist some liquidation constraint as an external shock, and both players only make their decisions when such a shock arrives.
 We model such a liquidation shock as the arrival times of an exogenous Poisson process.
+A similar idea has first appeared in the modeling of debt run problems (see \cite{Liang2}), which can be formulated as optimal stopping problems with Poisson arrival times.